Bulgaria is not yet a well-known wine country, but that is about to change as Bulgarian wineries are carving an admirable niche, writes Vivien Yap

 Villa Yustina also has three main labels: Villa Yustina (entry-level), Four Seasons (mid-range), and Monogram which caters to the high-end market.
 Made from the indigenous Rubin variety, the Four Seasons Rosé is fruity and extremely pleasant, highly suitable for a warm summer’s evening.

-Monogram Mavrud and Rubin deserves special mention.
+Monogram Mavrud and Rubin deserve special mention.
 My friend Stanislav proclaims this is an authentic Bulgarian wine, as it uses local Mavrud and Rubin grapes, aged for 18 months in 100% Bulgarian oak then two years in a bottle.
 This elegant wine goes exceptionally well with red meat, particularly goat meat.
 Coincidentally, the winery also raises a herd of Boer goats and uses the meat in pairing courses.

 At present, Villa Yustina has a guest house but is in the process of launching a hotel right next to the winery, making it easier for visitors to stay over and enjoy long days of peace and relaxation with healthy doses of fantastic wine.